google/blockly-ios/README.md

 To get started using Blockly for iOS, follow [this guide][4].

+To run through an exercise in creating an iOS app with Blockly, see our [codelab][10].

 # API Reference

 For complete API documentation, visit our [API Reference Page][5].